6 Reasons You Get Oily Skin After Putting Makeup On

 The more you switch up your products or pile them on, the less likely it is that your skin will just go with the flow.
 There is a high probability your skin will launch a defense in the form of oil production.
 The same is true if you constantly reapply your makeup throughout the day.

-If you want to prevent oily skin after putting makeup on, we recommend investing in a few high-quality products you really love.
+If you want to avoid oily skin after putting makeup on, we recommend investing in a few high-quality products you really love.
 Choose long wear blush, bronzer, and a foundation that’s non-comedogenic (won’t clog pores).

 You might also consider reserving the full-face makeup routine for special occasions.